harish-shivaram/shilly-jekyll/_selfhosted/server_req.md

  - "NAS" hard disks are much more reliable than desktop, and also fast at random access
  - "Server" hard disks are highly reliable, and fast at random access
- - "Archival" hard disks are highly reliable, but very slow to access
+ - "Archival" hard disks are highly reliable, but very slow to access.
+They are meant to used as backup devices.
- - "Surveillance" hard disks are middling reliable, and slow to access.
+ - "Surveillance" hard disks are middling to poor reliability, and slow to access.

 Hard disk vendors will generally indicate which grade a hard disk is.
 "NAS" or "Server" would be the ideal one to buy, but they can be expensive.
 Moreover,